rickyelopez/hypocycloid/README.md

 - The following arguments can optionally be supplied
   - `-a/--pressure_angle`: Pressure angle limit
     - Max pressure angle you want to have (default/recommended is 50)
+  - `-e/--eccentricity`: Eccentricity
+    - How far the center of rotation is from the center of the profile (recommended is pitch/(12/num_teeth) or bolt_circ_radius/12) (default is the recommended ratio)
   - `-s/--num_lines`: Line segments in dxf
    - Number of line segments to use to represent the paths (more is better, but will impact cad performance)